Rogers announces multi-year partnership with the Professional Women’s Hockey League

-Rogers Communications has announced a new multi-year partnership with the Professional Women’s Hockey League (PWHL), offering support for women’s hockey in Canada.
+Rogers has announced a new multi-year partnership with the Professional Women’s Hockey League (PWHL), offering support for women’s hockey in Canada.

 The partnership kicks off on January 1st, 2024 ahead of the inaugural season opener.
 Rogers steps in as the official telecommunications partner of the PWHL in Canada.
 The partnership offers fans the chance to check out behind-the-scenes content, and “brings the fans closer to the action.”